ga-wdi-boston/js/README.md

 It's an extremely effective tool that often gets pulled out before production, but can help give you an idea of what should be returned, and a good point of reference for debugging.

-### Code Along: Flow Control

-Remember how we used node as a REPL earlier?
-It actually has a completely different use as well--as a script runner.
-Let's see how that works while we explore some examples of flow control.

-To start, make sure you're in the 'lib' folder and add 3 files using the `touch` command from your terminal.

-`touch greeter.js psychic.js forLoop.js five.js`

 #### `if` Statements